aditya-madheshiya/MyCode/README.md

 # MyCode
 <br>
-my name is aditya madheshiya
+my name is aditya madheshiya and student of bca